 How Long Should a Performance Improvement Plan Last?

 A performance improvement plan should have a specific timetable in mind in order to remain measurable.
-Typically, a PIP evaluation period can be 30, 60, or 90 days with check-in periods in between.
+Typically, a PIP evaluation period can be 30 day performance improvement plan, 60 day, or 90 day improvement plan with check-in periods in between.
 During these check-ins, the supervisor and an HR representative will sit down with the employee and give a progress update.